MHuzaifa48/Face-Detection-System-And-Attendence/README.md

           Install the file.
 ![logo](https://www.tutorials24x7.com/uploads/2019-12-27/files/3-tutorials24x7-python-pycharm-location.png)
 # 2:Install the python latest pip and wheel loop
-## For Installation of Python Compiller
+## For Installation of Python Compiler

 Install my-project with python.First of all download the python Complier and then install by using the commend.
 Then Run the code in command prompt